 When I was on a GP placement recently I saw an elderly lady that had come in for a follow up appointment but was mostly seeking consolation for the third year anniversary of the death of her granddaughter.
 The doctor was not a personal friend but she was able to confide in him and reveal a vulnerability that would not have been the privilege of any other stranger.
 Despite the time pressures GPs face they always find time for such emotional needs, untreatable by conventional medicine.
 In fact my consultant himself had lost his own daughter to terminal illness and so they spent just a few short minutes empathising with each others grief, whilst contemplating the unfairness of life.
 I was moved by what I witnessed but as is so often the case, also made to feel incredibly grateful for everything I take for granted, including my own health and that of those closest to me.

-There aren’t many jobs that can touch you so deeply on a weekly basis and there’s often an associated guilt that comes with just contemplating alternative options – ‘so you don’t want to save lives or help people any more?’… However I have to admit that this no longer a confident vision that I have for the rest of my life, its something I’m going to face and evaluate in baby steps, year by year.
-Like many other people I don’t want to be working for an organisation that treats me as another expendable cog in a wheel, under a contract that discriminates against women in 2016 and with a stagnant environment devoid of useful change or innovative ideas that can be successfully carried through the tide of red tape and bureaucracy.
-I haven’t yet become so institutionalised, as to believe that the skills are not readily transferable and could not have much to offer others elsewhere.
+There aren’t many jobs that can touch you so deeply on a weekly basis and there’s often an associated guilt that comes with just contemplating alternative options – ‘so you don’t want to save lives and help people any more?’… However I have to admit that this is not a confident vision that I have for the rest of my life.
+Like many people, I don’t want to be working for an organisation that treats me as another expendable cog in a wheel, under a contract that discriminates against women in 2016 and within a stagnant environment devoid of useful change or innovative ideas that can be successfully carried through the tide of red tape and bureaucracy.
+I haven’t yet become so institutionalised as to believe that the skills earned are not readily transferable, with the potential to offer much to others elsewhere.